UoL-SoCS/CMP9133/README.md

-This repository contains the code samples used as part of the module CMP9133M - Programming Principles, delvered during the fall term  at the University of Lincoln (UK).
+This repository contains the code samples used as part of the module CMP9133M - Programming Principles, delivered during the fall term at the University of Lincoln (UK).

 ### Reequirements